-Controlling Sound with AbsorptionFri, 3 Nov 2017
+Controlling Sound with Acoustic absorption panelsFri, 3 Nov 2017

-Acoustic absorption panels, that are cost effective solution to lower noise levels reducing the reflective sound energy in open plan environments, House of Worship, Restaurants or other potentially noisy environments.
+They are cost effective solution to lower noise levels reducing the reflective sound energy in open plan environments, House of Worship, Restaurants or other potentially noisy environments.

 Are you listening to the sound system in your church, and not impressed, it may not be the fault of the PA system and more likely the lack of proper acoustical treatment in the room.
 Have a look at the video that Primacoustic put together for you.